lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/system_venus.md

 - files for redirection of output and error messages,
 - executable and command line parameters.

-The batch sytem on Venus is Slurm.
+The batch system on Venus is Slurm.
 For general information on Slurm, please follow [this link](../jobs_and_resources/slurm.md).

 #### Submission of Parallel Jobs